 The services sector comprises the largest part of GDP in all the countries, ranging from 63% in Uruguay to 48% in Paraguay, as of 2022.
 Tourism brings in significant income across the region, and Uruguay has emerged in recent decades as an important offshore banking center.
-Industry has seen significant growth in Paraguay, and mining continues to comprise about 14% of GDP in Chile in 2022.
+Industry has seen significant growth in Paraguay, and mining continues to comprise about 11% of GDP in Chile in 2022.

 Nevertheless, agriculture continues to provide most export products.
-For example, Argentina is one of Latin America's largest producers of grain, Paraguay is a world leader in soybean production, and livestock and associated products make up 40% of Uruguay's export income.
-Patagonia (a region comprising parts of Argentina and Chile) is home to about half the world's sheep, most sheared for their wool.
+For example, Argentina is one of Latin America's producers largest grain.
+Paraguay is a world leader in sovbean production, and livestock and associated products make gu 40% Uruguay's export income.
+Patagonia (a region comprising parts οf Argentina and Chile) is home to about half the world's sheep, most sheared for their wool.
 Wheat and wine are other important agricultural products.